Why Did Café del Mar in Cartagena Close and What Replaced It?

 I remember a time when nearly the entire area to the right of the covered area was open to the public, but Café del Mar gradually expanded to encompass nearly the entirety of the baluarte.

-That being said, while I always found Café del Mar to be overpriced and wasn’t a fan of the techno music that, in my opinion, didn’t fit the location, I definitely enjoyed a drink with the view here many times.
+All that being said, while I always found Café del Mar to be overpriced and wasn’t a fan of their music that, in my opinion, didn’t fit the location, I definitely enjoyed a drink with the view here many times.
 Susana and I used to enjoy the food, but it had declined quite a bit in quality in more recent years as did the overall service.

 Or maybe it didn’t and it just felt that way as more neat places with creative cocktails opened up over time and it felt more and more like a tourist trap rather than one of the fancier places around.

-I would still take with friends and family visiting to Café del Mar and felt it was worth the premium price and just ok drinks for the view and unique location atop the wall though.
+I would still take with friends and family visiting to Café del Mar and felt it was worth the premium price for the view and unique location atop the wall.

 As representatives of Café del Mar point out in this article arguing against the closure, I also do sincerely think they were pretty decent stewards of the site.
 It was kept clean, and the images of the Cartagena and Colombian flags atop the walls were truly iconic images of Cartagena, DJs and bright lights set up in the guardhouse notwithstanding.